Atticus Ross

-Ross began working with Reznor on the latter's side project Tapeworm in 2002.
-He later worked with Reznor's band Nine Inch Nails, first as a programmer and producer in 2005, and became the only official member of the band outside of Reznor in 2016.
+Atticus Matthew Cowper Ross (born 16 January 1968) is an English musician, composer, record producer, and audio engineer.
+He is best known for his work with American musician Trent Reznor, with whom he first worked on the musical project Tapeworm in 2002.
+He began working with Reznor's band Nine Inch Nails in 2005 as a programmer and producer, then joined as a musician and became the only official member of the band other than Reznor in 2016.